skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 with Noreeno.
 Don't tell me anymore about it.
 Agreed?"

 They retire to the inn.
 The casters go study.
 Fifteen minutes later there is much yelling and shouting.
-Eomer sees the guards attacking a creature trying to slink into town.
+Eomier sees the guards attacking a creature trying to slink into town.
 K'dar comes out and checks on things and sees that all is well.